Giangiui/dagonstar/docs/documentation.md

 workflow.run()
 ```

-> task-demo.py
+> taskflow-demo.py

-As can be seen above, to create a new code with DAGonStar, it is mandatory to import this library.
+As shown above, the import of this library is essential for the creation of new code with DAGonStar.

 ```python
 from dagon import Workflow